uoftweb/constitution/README.md

 The group shall hold general meetings at least twice per year, i.e. once per academic term.

 The Executive Committee will announce these dates two (2) weeks prior to holding the meetings.
 These meetings are intended to go over the group’s annual activity plan, financial health and propose or vote on constitutional amendments, if any.
-Motions will require 2/3majority of registered members in attendance for a vote to be cast.
+Motions will require 2/3 majority of registered members in attendance for a vote to be cast.
 The motion with the most votes will be passed.

 ### Executive Meetings